 Exposed coastal areas, such as beach dunes and rocky headland, are exposed to strong salt laden winds, and wind and wave erosion, resulting in unique array of plant species.
 These include:

 - trees that grow in small numbers, sometimes as isolated individuals.
-Local species include coastal she-oak, screw pine, coastal banksia, tuckeroo, macaranga, beach Alectryon and cottonwood
+Local species include coastal she-oak, screw pine, coastal banksia, tuckeroo, macaranga, beach Alectryon, cottonwood, coastal canthium

-- small trees and shrubs including coastal vitex, coast wattle
+- small trees and shrubs including coastal vitex, coastal wattle, tie bush

 - grasses including coastal dune grass, beach spinifex, blady grass

-- ground covers including pigface, goat's foot morning glory vine, yellow beach bean, coastal jack bean.
+- ground covers including pigface, goat's foot morning glory vine, yellow beach bean, coastal jack bean, fan flower, dune flax lily.

 Protected coastal